ydmosende2030-lab/CS2---Task-Organizer/README.md

 - Delete tasks
 - Simple menu-driven interface

-Technologies Used
+##Technologies Used
 - Python
   - Built-in modules:
-    - datetime
+    - 'datetime'
-    - time
+    - 'time'

-How It Works
+##How It Works
 Tasks are stored in a list during program execution.
 Each task contains:

-Title
+- Title

-Deadline
+- Deadline

-Completion status
+- Completion status

-Note

 Notes: Tasks are not saved permanently.
 They reset when the program closes.

-Installation
+##Installation
 1. Clone the repository
    git clone https://github.com/your-username/task-manager.git
 2. Navigate to the Project Folder